-Google Properties range from social media platforms to data tools that provide valuable information.
+Google Properties range from business platforms to performance measuring data tools that provide valuable information.
 Each one of them affects SEO in a different way, whether they’re contributing to it or reporting on it.
 But when you don’t have control over the platform, there’s no way that you can have the best SEO.

 Below I’m going to outline a list of common mistakes to flesh out what not owning your Google Properties really looks like.
 Then I’ll spend some time sharing why these mistakes matter.
 By the end, you should be able to identify if your business is engaging in bad practices, be convinced that you need to make changes, and be equipped to take action to fix them.

 List of Common Mistakes (Make Sure This Doesn’t Describe You!)